it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/bp_index.rst

 The following table lists the best practices and indicated if they have actions associated with them for each maturity level and if they are a priority action ("Priority") for each maturity level.

+* "Priority" means you should focus on that best practice before other best practices.
 * "In Scope" means you should complete that best practice.
 * "Out of Scope" means the best practice doesn't apply to you.
-* "Priority" means you should focus on that best practice before other in scope best practices.

 For more details on maturities in this Guide, see the :doc:`maturities descriptions <../maturity/maturities>`.